TKTL1: Function

+Hypoxia

 TKTL1 also allows survival in the absence of oxygen (hypoxia).
 This protective program is triggered, for example, in the event of a ruptured blood vessel and a resulting oxygen deficiency.
 TKTL1 controls this hypoxia program, which allows cell survival in the absence of oxygen by fermenting glucose into lactic acid.
 The acid formed allows acid-based matrix degradation and tissue remodeling as well as inhibition of immune cells that eliminate tumor cells.
 At the same time, TKTL1 and lactic acid control new blood vessel formation, which restores the supply of oxygen to healthy tissue or a tumor.

+Cell cycle

 The cell cycle is controlled differently than assumed.
 The previous approach assumed that the consumption of ribose-5-phosphate, which begins with the initiation of the cell cycle, triggers a corresponding post-production so that the desired cell duplication can be accomplished (pull theory: "consumption pulls production").

 TKTL1 is expressed first, followed by the formation of the heterodimer from TKTL1-TKT, which significantly increases the ribose-5-phosphate concentration, triggering the cell cycle.
 The TKTL1-mediated, increased ribose-5-phosphate concentration thus pushes the cell into the cell cycle (push effect).

 On one hand, this metabolism forms the basis for new formation of healthy cells, however, on the other hand, it also leads to the new formation of undesired cells, such as cancer cells.
 TKTL1 plays a crucial role in the malignancy of cancer cells, regardless of the type of cancer.
 Both the proliferation rate and the ability to spread throughout the body and form metastases depend on TKTL1. and the ability to spread throughout the body and form metastases depend on TKTL1.
 Furthermore, TKTL1 also mediates protection of cancer cells from attack by the body's immune system, for example, by blocking killer cells via lactic acid formed (acid arrest), thus preventing them from reaching and killing cancer cells.
 In addition, TKTL1 also systematically suppresses the immune system, preventing tumors from being eliminated by the immune system.